nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 ![Structure of the Storage Component](images/UnarchiveSequenceDiagram.png)

 *Figure Archive-5.
-Sequence diagram representation of unarchiving a person*
+Sequence diagram representation of unarchiving an employee*

 ##### 3. Archiving all employees
-User can archive all persons' contact information by entering the `c-archive-all` command.
+User can archive all employees(employee is modeled as `person` in the code) by entering the `c-archive-all` command.
 The following steps describe how this behavior is implemented:

 Step 1: The user archives all `Person`s in the current observable `PersonList` with command `c-archive-all`. `ArchiveAllCommand` is created with the parsed arguments, and executed.